jonprovan/100322-VET-TEC-Java/week14/day02/notes/Spring Notes.md

 - Set up folder structure described below (models, respositories, services, controllers packages all under src/main/java/com/skillstorm)
 - Set up the controller API end points with method stubs
     - Test the API end points with Postman to see if the requests are making it to our API end points
-- Set up ther service class with methods for each CRUD functionality (stub methods for now)
+- Set up ther service interface and implemenation class with methods for each CRUD functionality (stub methods for now)
     - Inject the service into the controller class by adding a property to the ShopController class
     ```
     @Autowired